jstat/jstat/doc/md/core.md

 ### dimensions()

-Returns and object with the dimensions of a matrix.
+Returns an object with the dimensions of a matrix.

 **dimensions( array )**